AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 Then, you can submit the pipeline to the cluster similarly to the Local deplyment, but wrapping the command into a script that can be launched with `sbatch`.

+To avoid downloading the Docker images in the current location (usually the home folder), you can set the `NXF_SINGULARITY_CACHEDIR` environment variable to a different location.

 You can use the `slurm_submit.sh` script as a template to submit the pipeline to your cluster.

 ```bash